Honesty…let us work on it with all our malice and love.

 A collection of the articles I have written since 2004 about web pages, forums, and other media used by users of technology to educate each other.

-My most rigorous research work, published by three law journals and widely cited on the Internet (February 2000).
+Some of my most in-depth research, published by three law journals and widely cited (February 2000).

 A pair of articles exploring the technical and policy implications of the technologies that led to a crystalization of new concepts under the term Peer to Peer (May 12, 2000).

-A useful summary, widely circulated on the Internet, of issues in telephony and communications of interest to Internet users and professionals (January 14, 2000).
+A widely-circulated summary of issues in telephony and communications of interest to Internet users and professionals (January 14, 2000).

 A compressed but extensive list of fundamental problems and challenges facing efforts at making government more transparent and fostering citizen participation (originally posted March 1, 2009).